Tonight and the Rest of My Life: Singles

-In 2000, "Tonight and the Rest of My Life" peaked at #7 on Billboard's Adult Top 40 chart.
-It also peaked at #9 on Billboard's Adult Top 40 Recurrent chart.
-The single charted on Billboard's Bubbling Under Hot 100 Singles chart in September 2000 for 4 weeks and was played on pop radio heavily in the late summer/early fall of 2000.
+In 2000, "Tonight and the Rest of My Life" peaked at number 7 on Billboards Adult Top 40 chart.
+It also peaked at number 9 on the Billboard Adult Top 40 Recurrent chart.
+The single charted on the Billboard Bubbling Under Hot 100 Singles chart in September 2000 for four weeks and was played on pop radio heavily in the late summer and early fall of 2000.
 MTV and VH1 put the video for "Tonight and the Rest of My Life" into constant rotation around the same time.
-In Australia, "Tonight and the Rest of My Life" peaked at #123 on the ARIA singles chart.
+In Australia, "Tonight and the Rest of My Life" peaked at number 123 on the ARIA Singles Chart.

-In 2001, "Now I Can Die" peaked at #29 on Billboard's Adult Top 40 chart and remained on the chart for 10 weeks.
+In 2001, "Now I Can Die" peaked at number 29 on Billboards Adult Top 40 chart and remained on the chart for 10 weeks.
 VH1 also played the music video.

 Non-album tracks

 These tracks were recorded for the album but were not included in the final release.